GeorginaCarlisle/take-control-api/README.md

 ## Credits

-[Code Institute](https://codeinstitute.net/) - "Django Rest" learning materials followed during the initial set-up of this project, installing dependencies and deploying to Heroku.
+[Code Institute](https://codeinstitute.net/) - "Django Rest" learning materials followed during the initial set-up of this project, installing dependencies, setting up user registration and authentication, and deploying to Heroku.

 [Return to contents list](#contents)